kaalam/document.source/jazz_reference/pages/api_ref_core.md

 ### Fields in Core

-The `Core` uses `Field` (a Space that supports basic persisted key/value functionality) to store the snippets.
+The `Core` uses `Fields` (a Space that supports basic persisted key/value functionality) to store the snippets in namespaces (each namespace is a field, `Fields` is the service that stores them all).
 These spaces are persisted in a configurable database.
 You create a new space with `//bop/field_name.new` like in any other container.

 ### Snippets in Core